husarion/erc2025/RULES.md

 Airlock is intended to be used twice - once going into the habitat and once going out the habitat - so both directions will be tested.
 Exact hardware specifications will be provided in the Technical handbook but the general gist is: there will be two electronically controlled gates, and some sensors near them (i.e. pressure plates, distance sensors, etc).
 Airlock has to be logically functional - i.e. both gates must not be opened at the same time, the gates must not operate if there's a robot passing them, etc. Airlock can use any communication mechanism the Team sees fits (both with the operator and the robot) - including Husarnet connection.
 Airlock can also be fully autonomous and base it's operation entirely on it's sensors.
 Operating each of the gates manually, by the operator will score lower.

-In case Team chooses to use any form of communication to and from the Airlock - please coordinate the details with the Organizers - things like WiFi network names, Husarnet addresses and so on may need to be set according to Organizers details in order to function.
+In case Team chooses to use any form of communication to and from the Airlock - please coordinate the details with the Operator - things like WiFi network names, Husarnet addresses and so on may need to be set according to Operator details in order to function.

 The Team may choose not to use the Airlock and either ask the Judges for skipping this sub-task or drive around it.
 In such cases the Team will get a zero score for the sub-task.